 Written by Len McKenzie —

-Ervin’s slide presentation and discussion will take place at the monthly program of the Yosemite Area Audubon Society (YAAS) at the Mariposa Methodist Church parish hall on 6th Street in downtown Mariposa beginning at 7 p.m.
+Fuller will feature this project in a slide presentation with the same title at the monthly program of the Yosemite Area Audubon Society at the Oakhurst Methodist Church on Road 426 in Oakhurst on Thursday, March 10, beginning at 7:00 p.m.

-Like all YAAS programs, Ervin’s presentation is open and free to the public, although donations to defray program costs and to support the chapter’s local activities are welcome.
+Like all YAAS programs, Fuller’s presentation Mar.
+10 is open and free to the public, although donations to defray program costs and to support the chapter’s local activities are welcome.